mineral specimens

 Click thumbnail images for larger view.

-Azurite from Morenci Mine, Greenlee Co., Arizona, United States
+Azurite from Morenci mine, Greenlee Co., Arizona, United States

 Azurite

-from Morenci Mine, Greenlee Co., Arizona, United States
+from Morenci mine, Greenlee Co., Arizona, United States

 Click thumbnail images for larger view.